Chapter 1. An Overview of C++

 In what follows, the motivation for preferring the more modern scoped enumerations over integer-based enums is presented.

-To start with an example, we could create an enum called OptionType that will represent the types of option deals that are allowed in a simple trading system, eg European, American, Bermudan, and Asian.
+To start with an example, we could create an enum called OptionType that will represent the types of option deals that are allowed in a simple trading system, such as European, American, Bermudan, and Asian.
 The enum name (OptionType) is declared; then, inside the braces, the particular constant values are defined, separated by commas.
 By default, each will be assigned an integer value starting at zero and incremented by one (consistent with zero-based indexing in C++).
 The closing brace must be followed by a semicolon.
-In code, we would write:
+In code, to illustrate, we could write the following:

 enum OptionType